 What Is ‘Smart House’ Technology?

-That particular example doesn’t take place within the home but the same concept can be performed on a number of home features: garage doors, interior or exterior lighting, thermostats, audio/visual systems and more.
+That particular example doesn’t take place within the home but the same concept applies.
+Just think garage doors, interior or exterior lighting, thermostats, audio/visual systems, and more.

 There are even products that tie into your home that can alert medical specialists in the event of a health emergency.
 We’ve come a long way, and it appears an automated future is right around the corner.